Our Thesis

 Privacy is not gone, despite the naysayers, and will become an investable advantage for companies that facilitate it.
 Surveillance capitalism is creepy and facial recognition is running rampant, but we see some light at the end of the dark privacy tunnel:

 2. The value of behavioral data (shopping, browsing) to marketers grows stale over time.
-SSI gives the subject control over who or what can see their current behaviors, making older data held by non-permissioned marketers quickly become less valuable.
+AW gives the subject control over who or what can see their current behaviors, making older data held by non-permissioned marketers quickly become less valuable.

-3. With SSI, the subject controls who or what can communicate with them, and how.
+3. With AW, the subject controls who or what can communicate with them, and how.
 Having data about a subject doesn’t give marketers means to display to them their ads, further reducing the value of non-permissioned data.

 Advertising will become a meritocracy around permissioned data, where advertisers have unique secure connections to interested customers.
 Advertisers will not need to guess our interests when displaying ads, we’ll share our interests with the services we like, and they’ll carefully respect the privilege in order to keep it.